 - they don’t allow for full dustbathing and foraging behaviours.

 Not providing for the full behavioural and physical needs of hens can cause frustration and suffering.

 Non-cage systems (barn and free-range) provide higher standards of welfare compared with cages.
-Well-designed systems, with perches, nest boxes and floor litter, allow hens to perform their natural behaviours.
+Well-designed, well managed systems, with perches, nest boxes, floor litter and enrichment objects, allow hens to perform their natural behaviours.

 Injurious feather pecking

 Injurious feather pecking is where hens peck and pull at the feathers of other hens, sometimes leading to more serious injuries and even cannibalism.
 It can affect hens in any system and outbreaks can suddenly occur.

 Injurious pecking is believed to be a redirected foraging behaviour.
 The reasons for it occurring can vary widely, but include:

 - the way hens were reared as pullets (before hens start laying eggs they are known as pullets and they are typically housed on a different farm)

 - sudden changes in things such as their feed or environment.

 Beak trimming, sometimes called ‘beak tipping’, is often carried out when hens are chicks to reduce the risk of feather pecking injuries in later life.